sailfish009/openstructure/modules/conop/doc/compoundlib.rst

 Compound libraries contain information on chemical compounds, such as their connectivity, chemical class and one-letter-code.
-The compound library has several uses, but the most important one is to provide the connectivy information for the :class:`rule-based builder <RuleBasedBuilder>`.
+The compound library has several uses, but the most important one is to provide the connectivy information for the :class:`rule-based processor <RuleBasedBuilder>`.

 The compound definitions for standard PDB files are taken from the components.cif dictionary provided by the PDB.
 The dictionary is updated with